Avatar: The Last Airbender season 2: Production

 The season was produced by Nickelodeon Animation Studio and aired on Nickelodeon, both of which are owned by Viacom.
 The season's executive producers and co-creators are Michael Dante DiMartino and Bryan Konietzko, who worked alongside head writer and co-producer Aaron Ehasz.
 Most of the individual episodes were directed by Ethan Spaulding, Lauren MacMullan and Giancarlo Volpe.
 Episodes were written by a team of writers, which consisted of Aaron Ehasz, Elizabeth Welch, Tim Hedrick, John O'Bryan; along with creators DiMartino and Konietzko.

 The season's music was composed by "The Track Team", which consists of Jeremy Zuckerman and Benjamin Wynn, who were known to the show's creators because Zuckerman was Konietzko's roommate.

 Cast

 Most of the main characters from the first season remained the same: Zach Tyler Eisen voices Aang, Mae Whitman voices Katara, Jack DeSena voices Sokka, Dee Bradley Baker voices both Appa and Momo, and Dante Basco voices Zuko.

 In addition, several new characters appear: Jessie Flower voices Toph Beifong, Grey DeLisle voices Azula, Cricket Leigh voices Mai, Olivia Hack voices Ty Lee, and Clancy Brown voices Long Feng.

 Mako Iwamatsu, who voiced Iroh in the first two seasons, died from throat cancer after production was completed; he was replaced by Greg Baldwin for the following season and The Legend of Korra.
+Credited under additional voices, Baldwin also voiced Iroh for brief portions in "The Tales of Ba Sing Se", "The Earth King", and "The Crossroads of Destiny", all of which were mixed in with Iwamatsu's recordings.
+This practice was similarly used with Master Splinter in TMNT, a character also voiced by Iwamatsu before his death.

 In the episode "The Tales of Ba Sing Se", the segment titled "The Tale of Iroh" features a dedication to Mako at the end when Iroh is tearfully singing to mourn the loss of his only child, Lu Ten.